alexzaccaron/2021_enec_nc/effectors_prediction/README.md

 + `CEP_by_effectorP`: classified as effector by EffectorP (yes/no)
 + `CEP_by_prot_comp`: classified as effector by protein composition (yes/no)
 + `CEP_by_lack_homology`: classified as effector by lack of homology (yes/no)

+#### PHI BLASTp search
+The resulting secretome was searched with BLASTp (v2.6.0) against the [PHI database](http://www.phi-base.org/index.jsp) v4.10 with e-value < 1e-10.
+This BLAST search was not added to the Snakefile because there are restrictions to distribute the PHI database, although it is free to download for academic purposes.
+The BLASTp results are in `results/PHI_blast`